Rifabutin (By mouth)

 Call your doctor right away if you notice any of these side effects:

-- Eye pain or eye sensitivity to light
+- Blurred vision or loss of vision, eye redness, pain, or sensitivity to light

 If you notice other side effects that you think are caused by this medicine, tell your doctor